 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "TPC History: Itâ€™s Hard To Stay On Top".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "TPC History: Itâ€™s Hard To Stay On Top".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.